NeuroRelational Summit 2026

 Scott Makin, MA

-Licensed Mental Health Counselor, Executive Coach, and Consultant Co-Founder of the Townsend Institute for Leadership and Counseling, Concordia University Irvine; Founder of the Friends Counseling Center and the Makin Institute for NeuroChange.
+Founder of the Makin Institute, Friends Counseling Center, and Co-Founder of the Townsend Institute for Leadership and Counseling at Concordia University Irvine, Licensed Mental Health Counselor, Executive Coach, & Consultant.
 Developed the curriculum for the NeuroRelational Change Model Certification.
 Led hundreds of process groups, workshops, and leadership trainings for family businesses to million-dollar companies.

-Gregg Makin, PhD
+Gregg Makin, Ph.D

-Executive coach, neuroscience expert, and co-founder of the Makin Institute for NeuroChange Gregg has a PhD in Organizational Leadership, is a NeuroChange Certified Specialist, and an ICF Professionally Certified Coach.
+Gregg has a PhD in Organizational Leadership, is a NeuroChange Certified Specialist, and an ICF Professionally Certified Coach.
 Gregg brings decades of transformative coaching and relational neuroscience experience, having trained hundreds of coaches globally and led hundreds of process groups.

-Founder of Jules Wilhelm Inc., Licensed Professional Counselor, Founder of EQ-niversity™ and the Impact Program Jules designs and delivers practical, habit-based emotional intelligence training for leaders, teams, and organizations.
+Jules designs and delivers practical, habit-based emotional intelligence training for leaders, teams, and organizations.
 EQ-niversity is an emotional intelligence education platform that teaches leaders how to build skills they can practice, apply, and pass on.
 The Impact Program is a leadership development experience designed specifically for senior living organizations navigating high turnover, leadership strain, and culture fatigue.

-NeuroChange Summit 2026 Schedule
+NeuroRelational Summit 2026 Schedule

 Friday, September 18